Shahid-135/CrisisSpot/README.md

 2. **Multimodal Graph Learning Module** enriches features extracted from a multimodal encoder and then reconstructed enriched features through a GraphSAGE layer.

-3. **Social Context Feature Extraction** extracts diverse attributes such as crisis-related information and user interaction history, quantified by metrics like User Informative Score (UIS), Crisis Informative Score (CIS), and User Engagement.
+3. **Social Context Feature Extraction** extracts diverse attributes such as crisis-related information and user interaction history, quantified by metrics such as User Informative Score (UIS), Crisis Informative Score (CIS), and User Engagement History.

-4. **Multimodal Fusion Module** processes fused features from the previous modules, integrating them via a Joint Fusion Learning Network for effective crisis-related information discernment.
+4. **Multimodal Fusion Module** processes fused features from the previous modules, integrating them via a Joint Fusion Learning Network for effective crisis-related information classification.

 ### CrisisSpot Architecture